HaxeFlixel/flixel-tools/README.md

 ###Commands

-Create a new sample (in the current directory):
+Create a new demo (in the current directory):

 ```batch
 flixel create <name>